 It is the responsibility of the investment teams in the relevant geographical region to cast AEW’s proxy votes, on behalf of its clients.
 These teams are best positioned to make the decision based on the in-depth knowledge they have of the companies involved.
 These teams are also assisted in making their decisions by having external third-party research on each vote made available to them.
 This research is currently provided by GlassLewis.
 Any external recommendation is considered but the ultimate responsibility for the vote is with the relevant investment team, they are accountable for the votes cast.

 At least each quarter or more often, as appropriate, proxy votes are reviewed.
-All Portfolio Managers and the Director of Securities Operations review the proxy votes against the management in the preceding quarter.
-Votes against management-supported proposals must be documented and an explanation for such vote will be reviewed by this group.
+Votes against management-supported proposals must be documented and an explanation for such votes will be reviewed by this group.
 This process ensures consistency and oversight.